-If you’re planning a visit to the capital, or you’ve the considerable good fortune to live there, then you’ll want to cram as much fun and festivity into every waking moment.
+If you’re planning a visit to the capital, or you’ve the considerable good fortune to have worked with a mortgage broker in London and own a property there, then you’ll want to cram as much fun and festivity into every waking moment.
 Fortunately, there are a myriad of great attractions on offer.
 Let’s take a look through!

 Escape-themed live-action puzzle-games are becoming increasingly popular across the country, with participants pitting their wits against whatever fiendish challenges have ensnared them.
 The mother of them all, however, is arguably the Crystal Maze television show.
 Now, you can participate in the game for yourself!

 A visit to a national trust property isn’t the first thing on many people’s list of things to do in London.
 But this beautifully-maintained Tudor mansion in the east end of London isn’t your average period property.
 The house has been occupied by squatters over the years, and served as a gig venue in the 1980s.